The Dutchman (2025 film)

-The Dutchman is a 2025 American thriller film directed by Andre Gaines, co-writing along with Qasim Basir, based on the 1964 play Dutchman by Amiri Baraka.
+The Dutchman is a 2025 American story within a story thriller film directed by Andre Gaines, co-writing along with Qasim Basir, based on the 1964 play Dutchman by Amiri Baraka and the second screen adaption after the 1966 British movie Dutchman.
 The film stars André Holland, Kate Mara, Zazie Beetz, Stephen McKinley Henderson, Aldis Hodge, and Lauren E. Banks.

 The Dutchman premiered at the 2025 South by Southwest Film & TV Festival on March 8.
+It was released on January 2, 2026 in the United States by Rogue Pictures and Inaugural Entertainment.